 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department and its operations.

-[Section 10 inserted by No. 98 of 1985 s.
-3; amended by No. 77 of 2006 Sch.
+[Section 10 inserted: No. 98 of 1985 s.
+3; amended: No. 77 of 2006 Sch.
 1 cl.
 81.]

 11. Advisory groups, committees, councils and panels, establishment of